Plymouth, Indiana: Blueberry Festival

-Each year over Labor Day weekend, Centennial Park is host to the Marshall County Blueberry Festival.
+Each year over Labor Day weekend, half of Plymouth, centered around Centennial Park, is host to the Marshall County Blueberry Festival.
 The Blueberry Festival is Indiana's 3rd largest festival by attendance and has been named a "Top 100 Event" in North America by the American Bus Association three times.
 Over 300 craft vendors and 100 food vendors from all across the United States showcase their goods.
 The festival also includes the Hoosier Old Wheels Antique Car Show, the Blueberry Stomp 5K/15K run, Bicycle Cruise, hot air balloon launches, a parade, and fireworks display.
 There are several sporting events, and three stages with free entertainment for festival goers.
-For a small fee, festival goers can play carnival games and ride carnival rides.

 River Park Square

 River Park Square is located downtown and is the newest park in the city, opening in 2014.
 River Park Square consists of a stage, tiered seating, a splash pad, and a concession and bathroom building.
-It is home to Plymouth's Saturday Farmer's Market, the Yellow River Festival, the Latino Festival, and Mayor's Month of Music on Friday's in August.
+It is home to Plymouth's Saturday Farmer's Market, the Yellow River Festival, the Latino Festival, and Mayor's Summer of Music on Friday's in July and August.
 The Farmer's Market takes place every Saturday morning from May to October.